+Gambling taxes can be a complicated subject to figure out, but they are extremely important.
 The thrill of earning an easy dollar has more and more people interested in gambling.
 Whether it be sports betting, casino trips, lottery tickets, or even a friendly poker game, chances are that most of us have placed some type of wager.
-While many of us are more than willing to make a bet the tax consequences or benefits of that bet aren’t at the forefront of our minds, but they probably should be.
+While many of us are more than willing to make a bet, the tax consequences or benefits of that bet aren’t at the forefront of our minds, but they probably should be.
 Most of us would like to win the lottery, but that winning Powerball ticket carries a hefty tax bill with it.
-Let’s dive into gambling and taxes below.
+Let’s dive into gambling taxes below.

 Are my gambling winnings taxable?

-According to topic number 419 from the IRS’s website, gambling winnings are fully taxable and you must report them as income on next casino your tax return.
+According to topic number 419 from the IRS’s website, gambling winnings are fully taxable, and you must report them as income on your tax return.
 Gambling winnings that must be included on your tax return as income include winnings from lotteries, raffles, horse races, and casinos.
 It is the taxpayer’s responsibility to report gambling winnings as income on their tax return.

 Are my gambling losses deductible?